The Lives of Others: Reception

 Several critics pointed to the film's subtle building up of details as one of its prime strengths.
 The film is built "on layers of emotional texture", wrote Stephanie Zacharek in Salon online magazine.
 Josh Rosenblatt, writing in the Austin Chronicle called the film "a triumph of muted grandeur".
 Lisa Schwarzbaum, writing in Entertainment Weekly, pointed out that some of the subtlety is due to the fact that its "tensest moments take place with the most minimal of action" but that the director still "conveys everything he wants us to know about choice, fear, doubt, cowardice, and heroism".
 An article in First Things makes a philosophical argument in defense of Wiesler's transformation.
 The East German dissident songwriter Wolf Biermann was guardedly enthusiastic about the film, writing in a March 2006 article in Die Welt: "The political tone is authentic, I was moved by the plot.
 But why?
 Perhaps I was just won over sentimentally, because of the seductive mass of details which look like they were lifted from my own past between the total ban of my work in 1965 and denaturalisation in 1976".

 Anna Funder, the author of the book Stasiland, in a review for The Guardian called The Lives of Others a "superb film" despite not being true to reality.
 She claims that it was not possible for a Stasi operative to have hidden information from superiors because Stasi employees themselves were watched and almost always operated in teams.

 In a 2016 BBC poll, critics voted the film the 32nd greatest since 2000.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 52nd in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).
 In 2025, the film ranked number 48 on The New York Timess list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 107.

 According to German author Christoph Hein, the film is loosely based on his life story.
 In a 2019 article, he recalls that Donnersmarck interviewed him in 2002, and that his name was mentioned in the opening credits at the premiere.
 In Hein's opinion, the overly dramatic events of the film bear little resemblance to his life experience, which is why he asked Donnersmarck to delete his name from the credits.
 In Hein's words, "the movie does not depict the 1980s in the GDR" but is a "scary tale taking place in a fantasy land, comparable to Tolkien's Middle-earth".